 Teachers will have a clear overview of what they are working towards and if they are meeting these criteria.
 We use long-term planning documents to ensure the correct units are being taught to the correct classes at each stage of the scholastic year.
 Individual lesson plans laying out the learning aims and intentions of each individual lesson within a unit are followed for each lesson.
 These planning documents ensure that teachers know what to teach and how to teach it in each lesson, across whole units and across each scholastic term.

 Pupils will be aware of their own learning goals and progression as each unit offers a pupil friendly overview so that all pupils can review their own learning at the start and at the end of each unit.
 Each child will have a copy of the knowledge organiser for the unit to refer to.

 Children are expected to make good or better than good progress in their foreign language learning and their individual progress is tracked and reported to pupils and parents / carers in line with school recommendations.

 If pupils are not progressing in line with expectations, this will be identified in the End of Unit Skills Assessments provided in the Language Angels Tracking & Progression Tool.
 This enables teachers to put in place an early intervention programme to address any areas that require attention in any of the language learning skills.

 Inclusion and Differentiation

 As is the case for all of our subjects at St Michael’s Primary School, Foreign Language teaching is fully inclusive.
 Observations and studies have shown that children with additional needs or English as a second language can derive particular benefit from taking part in Foreign Languages learning activities in which they may be less disadvantaged than in other areas of the curriculum.
 Language learning activities are planned in such a way as to encourage the full and active participation of all pupils.
-Work is differentiated as appropriate to the needs of individual children.
+Work is differentiated as appropriate to the needs of individual.